 Dr Stephen Lyne

-Steve Lyne's main research interests are in organisational management accounting, particularly the use of activity-based techniques, budgeting techniques, and management accounting in education.
-He is currently writing a book based on an eight-year study into the use of activity-based techniques.
-In October 2002 a study into the 'Changing Use of Company Budgets' commenced, from which various papers and a monograph are in process.
-Both of these studies have been funded by CIMA.
+Steve Lyne's main research interests are in organisational management accounting, particularly the use of activity-based techniques, budgeting techniques, and balanced scorecard.
+Two books based on an eight-year study into the use of activity-based techniques have been published.
+A study into the 'Changing Use of Company Budgets' led to another book and papers.
+All these studies have been funded by CIMA.

 Fields of interest

-Organisational management accounting, Budgeting techniques, Management accounting in education
+Organisational management accounting, Budgeting techniques, Activity-Based Costing, and Balanced Scorecard

 - Dugdale, D & Lyne, SR, 2010, Budgeting Practice and Organisational Structure.
 CIMA Publishing/Elsevier